 An object or entity that can be accessed via a URI request.

-A Transformation is the result of mapping an API provider resource to a common resource.
-This allows you to define the fields to include in a specific resource, map those fields to the fields containing the same data in the provider resource, and then transform the data to match the common resource.
+A Transformation is the result of mapping an API provider resource to a common object.
+This allows you to define the fields to include in a specific resource, map those fields to the fields containing the same data in the provider resource, and then transform the data to match the common object.